rwth-afu/UniPagerLED/README.md

 Websocket connection should be opened once and kept open.
 React on update comming from the UniPager.
 If connection is closed, reconnect.

-Libraries needed for C++ Program: sudo apt-get install libssl-dev sudo apt-get install libboost-all-dev
+Libraries needed for Python Program:
+* To be investigated